 Treatment of infectious diseases using antibiotics is now being threatened by the development of multidrug-resistant strains.
 AMR is emerging as a public health emergency globally and has been attaining the status of a pandemic.
 The situation may become challenging in developing countries due to high burden of infectious diseases and indiscriminate use of antibiotics.
 Keeping in view the public health importance, NDDB has initiated surveillance on AMR in the bacterial agents causing bovine mastitis.
 This is in combination with the implementation of alternative strategies by NDDB for management of bovine mastitis, thus minimising the use of antibiotics.
-The antimicrobial resistance pattern of Staphylococcus aureus, Escherichia coli and Klebsiella species, is depicted in Figure 1.
-The isolates were further screened for the AMR determinant genes for B-lactams, tetracycline, sulphonamides and aminoglycosides.
+The isolates were further screened for the AMR determinant genes for β-lactams, tetracycline, sulphonamides and aminoglycosides.
 The phenotypic resistance results were corroborated with the auxiliary genotypic profiling of AMR determinant(s) in these isolates to various classes of antibiotics.
 The determinant of methicillin resistance was recorded in 43 per cent of S. aureus isolates.
 Multidrug resistance was detected in 20 per cent of S. aureus and 31 per cent of E. coli isolates.

-Study on effectiveness of IBR vaccine in organised dairy herd for control of IBR carried out since October 2016.
-More than 90 per cent of the vaccinated and IBR negative animals remained protected from infection even after two years while being maintained in the endemic herd.
+Study on effectiveness of IBR vaccine in organised dairy herd for control of IBR from infection even after two years while being maintained in the endemic herd.
 On regular vaccination, rate of abortion was reduced from 46 per cent to 22 per cent in this farm.

-The effectiveness of IBR vaccine (inactivated gE deleted marker vaccine) in the control of IBR was evaluated in an highly endemic organised dairy herd where regular vaccination was being
+The effectiveness of IBR vaccine (inactivated gE deleted marker vaccine) in the control of IBR was evaluated in an highly endemic organised dairy herd where regular vaccination was being carried out since October 2016.
+More than 90 per cent of the vaccinated and IBR negative animals remained protected